 They offer a very carefully curated selection of fiction and non-fiction for adults and children.
 All of the books are faced-out, making for a comfortable browsing experience.
 Their selections are the kind of thoughtful books that your office water cooler buds or book club will want to talk about.

 3885 Cesar Chavez | Noe Valley

 Pack a snack when you visit Omnivore because this store is all about the cookbooks and it will surely make you hungry.
 Omnivore does all the things required of a great indy bookstore: author events, staff pics, signed editions and a book-of-the-month club.
 And, they are successful at it, so don’t let anyone tell you that niche indy bookstores are dead.
 Omnivore is passionate about food and it shows.
 They easily handled my gift requests for a Jacques Pepin fanboy and a busy working woman who is nervous about cooking.

 The owner and I bonded over the fact that whenever we visit a bookstore or library, we can control ourselves and always make up our own displays.
-I call it “literary misdemeanors” and have performed them in Salt Lake City, Chicago and Dublin bookstores.
+I call it “literary misdemeanors” and have performed them in Salt Lake City, Chicago, London and Dublin bookstores.

 Charlie’s Corner Bookstore

 4102 24th St. | Noe Valley